prg-04/CryptoLens/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Nelson Sakwa on Behance for his awesome template
+I would like to express my sincere gratitude to Nelson Sakwa for his incredible template, which served as the foundation for this project.
+The original design idea by Nelson Sakwa, as showcased on Behance, played a pivotal role in shaping the creative direction of this endeavor.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>